Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning

 * step by step prediction of next action

-* observation from domain engine
+* observation from the simulator

 * reasoning thoughts